- Is the venue accessible?

 Yes, The Fleece is a venue for people to enjoy music without fear of harassment or discrimination.
 We welcome diversity in our audience and work to create a safe space for everyone present; in return we ask that you respect these values and each other.

-- What is your policies?
+- What are your policies?